tumble1999/savaslabs.github.io/_posts/2016-09-14-supercharged-seo-with-drupal-8.md

   <span class="caption">[Search Engine Market Share 2016](https://www.netmarketshare.com/search-engine-market-share.aspx?qprid=4&qpcustomd=0&qpsp=2016&qpnp=1&qptimeframe=Y)</span>

 Google's dominance in web search makes it clear that in 2017 marketers should pay close attention to Google's algorithmic updates in order to stay ahead of the curve.
 Standards introduced to SEO by Google are likely to satisfy all other search engines.
 Given this reality, there are many techniques that website owners can use to optimize their digital property for search engine consumption.
 So where do we start?
-How do we know what efforts will bring us the best ROI and let our marketers do their job effectively in the long run?
+How do we know what efforts will bring us the best Return on Investment (ROI) and let our marketers do their job effectively in the long run?

 ## SEO Outlook 2017

 The Savas Labs team stays dialed in on the current trends of Search Engines Optimization.
 By leveraging aggregated research data and first-hand experience, we've developed a solid, yet constantly evolving, foundation of currently effective marketing methods.

-Here are 4 ranking factors that we've identified as being most important as of Q4 2016.
+Here are four ranking factors that we've identified as being most important as of Q4 2016.
 Our forecast is that these 4 factors will likely remain at the top of the list throughout 2017.

 #### 1. Content